thesagarsehgal/USMapBox/DESIGN_DOC.md

 }
 ```

-Furhter Additions:
+Further Additions:
-- Additoon of smaller areas like Cities, ZipCodes
+- Addition of smaller areas like Cities, ZipCodes
-- Proximity Search
+- Spatial Queries like Administrative hierarchy queries
-- Adding Caching Layer for the GeoJSON data and the QuickFacts for freuqntky searched area
+- Adding a Caching Layer for the GeoJSON data and the QuickFacts for frequently searched area